junxit/us-congress-bills-117/bill.md

 > - **(l)** *Registration of persons To manufacture and distribute marijuana for use in legitimate research*
 >   - **(1)** *Registration of manufacturers*
 >     - **(A)** *In general* Beginning not later than the day that is 1 year after the date of enactment of the Medical Marijuana Research Act, the Attorney General, pursuant to subsection (f)(3) and subject to subparagraph (B) of this paragraph, shall register an applicant to manufacture marijuana (including any derivative, extract, preparation, and compound thereof) that is intended for—
->       - **(i)** the ultimate and exclusive use by qualified marijuana researchers for research pursuant to subsection (f)(3); or
+>       - **(i)** use by qualified marijuana researchers for research pursuant to subsection (f)(3); or
->       - **(ii)** subsequent downstream manufacture by a duly registered manufacturer for the ultimate and exclusive use by qualified marijuana researchers for research pursuant to subsection (f)(3).
+>       - **(ii)** subsequent downstream manufacture by a duly registered manufacturer for use by qualified marijuana researchers for research pursuant to subsection (f)(3).
 >     - **(B)** *Public interest* The Attorney General shall register an applicant under subparagraph (A) unless the Attorney General determines that the issuance of such registration is inconsistent with the public interest.
 In determining the public interest, the Attorney General shall take into consideration—
 >       - **(i)** maintenance of effective controls against diversion of marijuana and any controlled substance compounded therefrom into other than legitimate medical, scientific, or research channels;
 >       - **(ii)** compliance with applicable State and local laws relating to controlled substance misuse and diversion;
 >       - **(iii)** prior conviction record of the applicant under Federal or State laws relating to the manufacture, distribution, or dispensing of such substances; and
 >       - **(iv)** such other conduct which may threaten the public health and safety.
 >   - **(2)** *Registration of distributors*
->     - **(A)** *In general* Beginning not later than the day that is 1 year after the date of enactment of the Medical Marijuana Research Act, the Attorney General shall register an applicant to distribute marijuana (including any derivative, extract, preparation, and compound thereof) that is intended for the ultimate and exclusive use by qualified marijuana researchers for research pursuant to subsection (f)(3) or intended for subsequent downstream manufacture by a duly registered manufacturer for use by qualified marijuana researchers for research pursuant to such subsection, unless the Attorney General determines that the issuance of such registration is inconsistent with the public interest.
+>     - **(A)** *In general* Beginning not later than the day that is 1 year after the date of enactment of the Medical Marijuana Research Act, the Attorney General shall register an applicant to distribute marijuana (including any derivative, extract, preparation, and compound thereof) that is intended for use by qualified marijuana researchers for research pursuant to subsection (f)(3) or intended for subsequent downstream manufacture by a duly registered manufacturer for use by qualified marijuana researchers for research pursuant to such subsection, unless the Attorney General determines that the issuance of such registration is inconsistent with the public interest.
 >     - **(B)** *Public interest* In determining the public interest under subparagraph (A), the Attorney General shall take into consideration—
 >       - **(i)** the factors specified in clauses (i), (ii), (iii), and (iv) of paragraph (1)(B); and
 >       - **(ii)** past experience in the distribution of controlled substances, and the existence of effective controls against diversion.
 >   - **(3)** *No limit on number of manufacturers and distributors* Notwithstanding any other provision of law, the Attorney General shall not impose or implement any limit on the number of persons eligible to be registered to manufacture or distribute marijuana pursuant to paragraph (1) or (2).
 >   - **(4)** *Requirement to verify use for legitimate research* As a condition of registration under this section to manufacture or distribute marijuana, the Attorney General shall require the registrant—
->     - **(A)** to require any person to whom the marijuana will be supplied to submit documentation demonstrating that the marijuana (including any derivative, extract, preparation, and compound thereof) will be ultimately used exclusively by qualified marijuana researchers for research pursuant to subsection (f)(3) or for subsequent downstream manufacture by a duly registered manufacturer for use by qualified marijuana researchers for research pursuant to such subsection;
+>     - **(A)** to require any person to whom the marijuana will be supplied to submit documentation demonstrating that the marijuana (including any derivative, extract, preparation, and compound thereof) will be used by qualified marijuana researchers for research pursuant to subsection (f)(3) or for subsequent downstream manufacture by a duly registered manufacturer for use by qualified marijuana researchers for research pursuant to such subsection;
 >     - **(B)** in the case of distribution, to complete, with respect to that distribution, the appropriate order form in accordance with section 308 and to upload such forms to the system used by the Drug Enforcement Administration for such distribution;
 >     - **(C)** to include in the labeling of any marijuana so manufactured or distributed—
 >       - **(i)** the following statement: “This material is for biomedical and scientific research purposes only.”; and